 - Permits are only for vehicles which fit into regular parking spaces – no limousines, oversize vans, etc.

-- Each student will receive two (2) official parking permits starting on Tuesday, April 23rd, when they purchase their regalia at the bookstore.
+- Each student will receive two (2) official parking permits (dates to be announced), at the same time regalia is purchased at the bookstore.

 - Extra passes WILL NOT be distributed or re-issued.
 In the event that passes are lost or misplaced, guests will be directed to park off-campus at pre-designated parking areas.